 UNESCO inscribed Sucre on its World Heritage list in 1991 because the city’s well-preserved architecture illustrates the blending of local traditions with European styles.

 Unlike most places we visit, we arrived without a plan of what we wanted to see and do in Sucre.
 Instead we were looking forward to a relaxing day in a scenic city.

-Our one day in Sucre was enjoyable, and we did end up visiting some attractions, but overall felt that Sucre didn’t have any “must-see” sights.
+Our one day in Sucre was enjoyable, and we did end up visiting some attractions, but overall felt that Sucre didn’t have any “must-see” sites.
 The city’s draw is definitely more in its history, Spanish colonial architecture and pleasant atmosphere, than in any specific tourist attractions.

 Although there wasn’t one main site or particular things to do in Sucre that drew us here, there were plenty of smaller discoveries that made our trip to Sucre a satisfying one.
 Here’s a look at how we spent one day in Sucre!

 Plaza 25 de Mayo